DevExpress/testcafe/docs/articles/documentation/test-api/typescript-support.md

 To apply a custom TypeScript configuration file, specify its location in one of the following ways:

-* the [--ts-config-path](../using-testcafe/command-line-interface.md#--ts-config-path-path) command line flag,
+* the [--ts-config-path](../using-testcafe/command-line-interface.md#--ts-config-path-path) command line parameter,

     ```sh
     testcafe chrome my-tests --ts-config-path /Users/s.johnson/testcafe/tsconfig.json